 Click in the cell that is immediately below the rows where you want to split the screen horizontally and immediately to the right of the columns where you want to split the screen vertically.

 Go to Window on the Menu bar and select Split.
-A heavy black line appears between the rows or columns indicating where the split has been placed.
+Heavy black lines appear between the rows or columns indicating where the split has been placed.